Ferenc Plattkó

-Ferenc Plattkó (born in Budapest, Hungary, 2 December 1898, died Santiago, Chile, 2 September 1983), also known as Ferenc Platko or Francisco Platko (in Spain his mothers maiden name "Kopiletz" has been appended according to local customs) was a Hungarian footballer and manager of Austrian origin.
+Ferenc Plattkó (2 December 1898 – 2 September 1983), also known as Franz or Francisco (in Spain his mothers maiden name "Kopiletz" has been appended according to local customs) was a Hungarian footballer and manager.
 During the 1910s and 1920s he played as a goalkeeper for Vasas SC, WAC Vienna, KAFK Kula, MTK Hungária FC, FC Barcelona, and Recreativo de Huelva.

 He subsequently worked as a coach in Europe and South America, most notably with FC Barcelona, Colo-Colo, River Plate, Boca Juniors and Chile.
-Platko was an early FC Barcelona legend and was a team-mate of Paulino Alcántara, Josep Samitier and Sagibarba.
+Plattkó was an early FC Barcelona great and was a team-mate of Paulino Alcántara, Josep Samitier and Sagibarba.
 His bravery as a goalkeeper was immortalized by Rafael Alberti in the poem Oda A Platko.
 After retiring as a player he returned to the club as a coach on two occasions (1934–35, 1955–56).
 Plattkó played 6 matches for the Hungarian national team between 1917 and 1923.

 Career

 Early career

-Platko began his career as a goalkeeper in his hometown of Budapest with local club Vasas SC in 1917.
-After a brief spell in Austria at Wiener AF in 1920, he returned to Vasas for another season.
-Between 1917 and 1923, Platko also played six games for Hungary.
-In the season 1921/22 he was the coach and goalkeeper for KAFK Kula from Kula (Serbia) where he won the Subotica subassociation championship earning promotion to the Second League of the Kingdom of Serbs, Croats and Slovenes.
-In 1922 MTK played two friendlies against FC Barcelona.
-Both games finished as 0–0 draws and FC Barcelona, impressed with Platko offered him a contract.
+Born in Budapest, Hungary, Plattkó began his career as a goalkeeper in his hometown of Budapest with local club Vasas SC in 1916.
+After a brief spell in Austria at Wiener AF in 1919, he returned to Vasas until the end of the 1919–20 season.
+Between 1917 and 1923, Plattkó also played six games for Hungary.
+In the 1921–22 season he was the coach and goalkeeper for KAFK from Kula, Serbia where he won the Subotica subassociation championship earning promotion to the Second League of the Kingdom of Serbs, Croats and Slovenes.
+In 1922 MTK played two friendlies against Barcelona.
+Both games finished as 0–0 draws and Barcelona, impressed with Plattkó offered him a contract.